SELF CONFIDENCE IS THE KEY

 When I’m out overnight now, my sleep system is super simple, lightweight, and extremely comfortable.
 I have a Nemo 30 degree down sleeping bag that has a sleeve for an inflatable mat to slide in it.
 My mat is a Klymit Insulated Static V ultralight mat.
 I slip the mat in the bag sleeve and leave it in the stuff sack.
 I have a small cheap inflatable pillow that fits in the little sleeve for the pillow.
 I stick extra clothes under the pillow because I like a tall pillow.
 I toss and turn a lot, but I actually sleep great with this system.
 It’s easy, I don’t have to rollup the mat, and it’s one single piece in a single stuff sack.
 Simple, light, easy and effective.

 I usually don’t bring one.
 I put a tyvek sheet down on the ground and put my mat and sleeping bag on top.
 I pick a good campsite usually that isn’t in a sinkhole where it’s cold and damp.
 I usually find rocks or trees for some wind and condensation cover and that’s it.
 Works great and gives you a majestic view of the night sky.
 If I’m in a spot likely to have mosquitoes I usually just bring a head net.
 Cheap, super lightweight and effective.
 I have only encountered insane mosquitoes once.
 I lived.
-In a pinch I can use my ground cloth and poncho as a tarp to cover me. * I have just purchased a Gatewood Cape rain poncho which doubles as a pretty large, effective, and simple lightweight tarp.
+In a pinch I can use my ground cloth and poncho as a tarp to cover me.
+I recently purchased a Gatewood Cape rain poncho which doubles as a pretty large, effective, and simple lightweight tarp.
 It can be constructed with a few spikes and your trekking pole.
-I’ll let you know how it works out, but sounds like the perfect solution for me needs.
+I used it at Nydiver Lakes during a light rain storm and it kept me dry.